 Please note this course is not a Quality Improvement activity.

 Predisposing and reinforcing activities are required to qualify for RACGP QI&CPD points.
 This includes pre-reading material and a pre and post course survey.
-Course participants must also complete the whole 1 day course including the full sensitive examination session.
+Course participants must also complete the full day course including the sensitive examination session.

-- Increased knowledge and skill in the assessment and management of women's health across the age spectrum
+- Assess and manage women's health across the age spectrum

 University of Melbourne, Carlton, Victoria 3053

 plus GST 10%